thomascaldana/thomas-portfolio/readme.md

 <br>
 <h4>What you will find</h4>

-- My contact info and social media
+- My contact info and social media.
-- My main projects with its own repo and demonstration
+- My main projects with its own repo and demonstration.
-- The technolies I'm more familiar
+- The technologies I use.
 - And much more.

 <br align="center" >